Klahanie/klahanie/_staff/michael-shane.md

 comments: true
 categories: []
 thumbnail: /images/staff/Michael-Shane.jpg
-description: As Compliance Director for Klahanie Michael's goal is to foster a positive relationship with homeowners while maintaining appearance standards in the community.
-He brings to Klahanie 6+ years of experience in community association management including serving on the Board of Directors for another large association.
-Prior to HOAs, he held managerial positions in banking and financial services over 25 years.
-Michael is a Certified Manager of Community Associations (CMCA®), and holds a post graduate degree from USC.
-Michael and his wife reside in Issaquah.
+description: As Compliance Director for Klahanie, Michael's goal is to foster a positive relationship with homeowners while maintaining appearance standards in the community.
+Michael brings more than six years of experience in community association management, including serving on the board of directors for another large homeowners association (HOA).
+Prior to HOAs, Michael held managerial positions in banking and financial services for more than 25 years.
+Michael is a Certified Manager of Community Associations (CMCA®) and holds a post graduate degree from University of Southern California.
+Michael and his wife live in Issaquah.
 position: Interim Community Manager, Compliance Director
 email: compliance@klahanie.com
 ---